Jim-Salmons/neo4jcp/README.md

 ## Other Bits

-Before Use: Read through and edit the Neo4jCP.ini file to configure the Control Panel for your set-up and preferences.
+__Before Use__: Read through and edit the Neo4jCP.ini file to configure the Control Panel for your set-up and preferences.
 Be sure to adjust all paths to match your local configuration.

 If you prefer to run Neo4jCP from its Autohotkey script source, simply install Autohotkey from http://www.autohotkey.com/ and run the Neo4jCP.ahk script together with its associated files found in the 'source' subfolder of the Neo4jCP repository or the project's zip file.
 Better yet, do you have an 'itch to scratch' that pushes Neo4jCP forward?
 Fork it! :-)